The world is changing at

 "May I see it," she pressed, still looking down at the bulge and the

-black top part of it which was sticking out of his pocket.
+black top part of it which stuck out of his pocket.
 Her eyes seemed to

-be locked on it, staring in anticipation of what would soon
+be locked on it, staring in anticipation of the pending revelation.

 resisted, but weakly.

 "Still, I'd like to see it if you don't mind," she firmly insisted, still

 visually fixated on it and showing absolutely no signs of giving up and